orstavik/doubledots/doc/11_The dot-rules.md

 However.
 This `.dot` rule reserves the `.` prefix.
 So with the `.dot` rule included, you cannot make your own custom reactions whose name begins with `.`.

 Ok, but let's hear the dirt!
 How is the `.dot` rule *opinionated*?
 There are many dubious choices made in how the `.dot` rule has chosen to interpret its text.
 For example, the `.dot` rule KebabReflective method replaces two special words `"e"` and `"oi"` with the two input arguments.
 This can definitively be confusing.
+The `.dot` rule doesn't support `"_"` in method names, not even at the beginning of their name.
+Sorry Python developers.
 Furthermore, choices are made concerning jump and filter syntax too.
 There are good, alternative routes dot taken.

 But, and this is a big but!
 When we implement a set of custom state machines that spawn and orchestrate their own reaction chains, we *had to have* some *globally available* rules that enable us to both:
 * *dynamically move the `this` origin* (the `-dash` rule) and